 We generate most of our revenue from commissions paid to us by health insurance carriers whose health insurance policies we have sold.
-Commission revenue represented 90% and 89% of our total revenue for the three and six months ended June 30, 2009, respectively, and 90% and 91% of our total revenue for the three and six months ended June 30, 2008, respectively.
+Commission revenue represented 89% of our total revenue for the three and nine months ended September 30, 2009, and 91% of our total revenue for the three and nine months ended September 30, 2008.
 The remainder of our revenue is primarily attributable to carrier sponsorship advertising on our website and licensing arrangements related to our technology.
 We also refer to the licensing arrangements as eCommerce On Demand, or eOD, arrangements.
 Our commission revenue has grown principally as a result of our penetration of the individual and family health insurance markets and corresponding growth in our membership.
-We estimate that as of June 30, 2009 we had approximately 707,100 members compared to an estimated 579,600 members at June 30, 2008.
-During the three months ended June 30, 2009, we had 103,400 members approved for individual and family products, representing 10% growth over the number of members that were approved in the three months ended June 30, 2008.
-We recently have experienced slower approved member growth, which we believe is primarily a result of more stringent underwriting by our health insurance carrier partners with respect to individual and family health insurance and a decrease in the number of submitted applications for small business and short-term health insurance products.
+We estimate that as of September 30, 2009 we had approximately 726,600 members compared to an estimated 602,100 members at September 30, 2008.
+During the three months ended September 30, 2009, we had 111,100 members approved for individual and family major medical health insurance products, representing 10% growth over the number of members that were approved in the three months ended September 30, 2008.
+We recently have experienced slower year-over-year approved member growth, which we believe is primarily a result of more stringent underwriting by our health insurance carrier partners with respect to individual and family health insurance applications, a decline in the average number of individuals per submitted application that were approved for individual and family health insurance and a decrease in the number of submitted applications for small business and short-term health insurance products.
 We define a member as an individual covered by an insurance product for which we are entitled to receive compensation.

 Our commission revenue generally represents a percentage of the insurance premium a member has paid to his or her insurance carrier and, to a lesser extent, commission override payments that insurance carriers pay us for achieving sales volume thresholds or other objectives.
 Commission rates vary by carrier and by the type of plan purchased by a member.
 Commission rates also can vary based upon the amount of time that the policy has been active, with commission rates for individual and family policies typically being higher in the first twelve months of the policy.
 After the first twelve months, commission rates generally decline significantly.
-As a result, if we do not add a sufficient number of members on new policies, our revenue growth may be negatively impacted.
+As a result, if we do not add a sufficient number of members on new policies, our revenue growth will be negatively impacted.
 Individuals, families and small businesses purchasing health insurance through us typically pay their premiums on a monthly basis.
 Insurance carriers typically pay us our commissions monthly, after they receive the premium payment from the member.
 We generally continue to receive the commission payment from the relevant insurance carrier until the health insurance policy is cancelled or we otherwise do not remain the agent on the policy.
 As a result, the majority of our revenue is recurring in nature and has grown in correlation with the growth we have experienced in our membership base.